María Elena (song)

 "María Elena" is a 1932 popular song written by Lorenzo Barcelata (Spanish words and music).
 It was published by Peer International Corporation of Mexico.
 The English lyrics are by Bob Russell.

+This song "María Elena", (also known as "Tuyo es mi corazón") originally written for Lucía Martínez García at the request of Ernesto Soto Reyes, Lucía's husband, for which he paid $10,000 pesos at the time.
+Shortly after, before registering it, Barcelata showed it to his businessman friend Anacarsis "Carcho" Peralta, who loved it, and curiously, it soon appeared registered as "María Elena", the name of a girlfriend the businessman had.

 Jimmy Dorsey recording

 The song was a number one hit for the Jimmy Dorsey orchestra with Bob Eberly on vocals.
 The recording was made on March 19, 1941 by Decca Records as catalog number 3698.
 The flip side was "Green Eyes".
 The record first reached the Billboard charts on May 16, 1941 and lasted 17 weeks on the chart, peaking at No. 1 on June 14, 1941.
 The record was number one for two weeks.
 Since "Green Eyes" was also a No. 1 hit, this was a major double-sided hit recording.